hoangnth2k/dbs-401/README.md

   - Ex:
     ```
       datasource:
-        url: jdbc:mysql://localhost:3306/tech_shop?useSSL=false&allowPublicKeyRetrieval=true&serverTimezone=UTC
+        url: jdbc:oracle:thin:@localhost:1521/ORCLPDB1
         username: root
         password: 1234
     ```
     - You can update the database name to "tech_shop" as per your preference and modify the code according to your database.
 If not, you can copy the database name and create it with the same name as my existing configuration.
-    If you are using MySQL, you can use the following syntax: `CREATE DATABASE tech_shop;`
+    If you are using ORACLE, you can use the following syntax: `CREATE DATABASE tech_shop;`
     - Also, change the username and password according to your existing database configuration.
 2. You can configure the security in the SecurityConfig file as per your requirements.
 ## Usage